mbbu/16S-mini-project/Qiime2-E2E-Analysis/Scripts.md

 _train_classifier_gg.sh and train_classfier_silva.sh_

 Both these scripts train classifiers using the Naive-Bayes model.
 To assign taxonomies to the feature table created earlier on in the main script, it is important to have a classifier which is used to assign taxonomies to the reads so as to determine their abundances.
 The only difference is the database being used.
-The train_classifier_gg.sh uses Greengenes as its database which the train_classifier_silva.sh uses SILVA as its database.
+The train_classifier_gg.sh uses Greengenes as its database while the train_classifier_silva.sh uses SILVA as its database.
 While both do exactly the same thing, they take different times depending on how wide the database is.

 _phyloseq.sh_